-Training Programme Director for Clinical Genetics: Dr Charles Shaw-Smith (Based at Exeter Hospital)
+Training Programme Director for Clinical Genetics: Dr Charles Shaw-Smith (Based at Royal Devon and Exeter Hospital, Exeter)

 Education programme Manager: Naomi Mallinson

 Health Education South West (Peninsula) supervises all postgraduate medical specialist training in the Devon and Cornwall region for Clinical Genetics.